kmohrf/onkyrimote/README.md

 You’ll need the pigpio python library to continue.
 You can (and should) install it with your systems package manager (e.g. `apt install python3-pigpio` on Debian, Raspbian, and Raspberry Pi OS) or you may also use pip (`pip install pigpio`).

-If you successfully connected your receiver to your Raspberry Pi the following command should turn it on.
+If you have [successfully connected your receiver to your Raspberry Pi](./docs/onkyio-pi.md) the following command should turn it on.
 In case you have a different device, this command might not work.
 You can look at the onkyrimote help – `onkyrimote --help` – for a list of supported devices.
 Contributions with new devices are welcome too!

 ```sh
 onkyrimote --gpio 17 --device onkyo_txsr304 power_on